pl4nty/garden/content/index.md

 dg-publish: true
 title: tplant.com.au
 ---
 Hey, I'm Tom and this is my [digital garden](https://maggieappleton.com/garden-history).
-I love (bre|m)aking all sorts of technology, and I hope my notes, ideas, and experiments might help you 😊
+I hope my notes, ideas, and experiments might help you 😊

 At the moment, I'm writing about